codefresh-io/cap-docs.codefresh.io/_docs/incubation/hosted-runtime.md

 Read about [Codefresh Hosted GitOps]({{site.baseurl}}/docs/incubation/intro-hosted-runtime/).

 ### Where to start with Hosted GitOps
-If you have not installed a hosted runtime, Codefresh presents you with the setup options in the Home dashboard.
+If you have not provisioned a hosted runtime, Codefresh presents you with the setup instructions in the Home dashboard.

 * In the Codefresh UI, go to Codefresh [Home](https://g.codefresh.io/2.0/?time=LAST_7_DAYS){:target="\_blank"}.